akerouanton/zbuild/README.md

 process don't change randomly from one build to another.
 This is in line with the Dockerfile best-practice that consist of pinning the version of each and every dependency installed.
-As such, you can update your system dependencies like you do with most modern package managers: `zbuild update`.
+As such, you can update your system dependencies like you do with most modern library/package managers: `zbuild update`.

 #### 3. Build images